stla/ratioOfQsprays/README.md

 ## Creating a `ratioOfQsprays`

-A `ratioOfQsprays` object represents a fraction of two multivariate polynomial with rational coefficients.
+A `ratioOfQsprays` object represents a fraction of two multivariate polynomials with rational coefficients.
 Such polynomials are represented by `qspray` objects.
 The easiest way to create a `ratioOfQsprays` is to introduce the variables of the polynomials with the `qlone` function (from the **qspray** package), and then to build a `qspray` numerator